The Board and Main Committees

 The Chairman conducts an annual assessment of the effectiveness of the Board and its Committees through an internal questionnaire completed by each Director followed up by one-to-one discussions with each Director.
 The questionnaire covers a number of areas including Board composition, meeting structure, strategic oversight, risk management, succession planning, information content and format and, finally, performance of the Board Committees.
 The outcomes and principal findings are reported to the Board for consideration.

-The performance of the Chief Executive Officer is appraised annually by the Chairman.
-The performance of the remaining Executive Directors is appraised annually by the Chief Executive Officer.
+The performance of the Chief Executive Officers is appraised annually by the Chairman.
+The performance of the remaining Executive Directors is appraised annually by the Chief Executive Officers.

 Committees of the Board